laniehei/api-design-node-v3/README.md

 This course has two parts, slides and exercises.
 The slides describe the exerices in detail.
 Each exercise has a starting branch and solution branch.
 Example `lesson-1` and `lesson-1-solution`.
 ## Exercises
 ### Hello world Express

+Note: Before running the tests for the exercise, ensure that mongodb is running.
+Please run `mongo` in a new terminal, then `mongod`.

 * branch - `lesson-1`

 In this lesson you'll be creating a simple Express based API in node, just to get your feet wet.